- FRITZ!Box 7390

 3 Configuring an ISDN NT with integrated analog converter

-The analog ports of ISDN NTs with integrated A/B converters (analog converters, terminal adapters) are often configured to react to all incoming calls.
+The analog extensions of ISDN NTs with integrated A/B converters (analog converters, terminal adapters) are often configured to react to all incoming calls.
 As a result, callers hear a ringing tone even if you are already conducting a call over the FRITZ!Box.
-You do not notice that you are being called if there is no telephone connected to the analog ports of the converter:
+You do not notice that you are being called if there is no telephone connected to the analog extensions of the converter:

-- Configure the analog converter so that its analog ports do not react to calls.
+- Configure the analog converter so that its analog extensions do not react to calls.

 4 Configuring other ISDN devices